mTxServ/manager-translations/README.md

-# i18n
+# Game Server Management Panel Translations

-Official Translations Repository of mTxServ Management Panel (gameservers)
+This repository contains all translations used on [mTxServ.com](https://mtxserv.com) for the management panel (Minecraft, ARK, GMod, Rust, Valheim, VPS, Mumble, Teamspeak, etc.).